The New Client Onboarding Questionnaire You'll Want to Send to Customers

 Click this link to access this resource at any time.

-4. What's your website URL?
+4. What are your website URLs?

 5. Are there any documents about your business that we should read and keep on hand?
-If so, attach them here:
+(If so, attach them here.)

 Marketing Information